jethornton/flexgui/docs/source/layout.rst

 .. image:: /images/layout-04.png
    :align: center

-To add more tabs to a tab widget, right click on the tab then select Insert Page and where you want it to be inserted:
+To add more tabs to a tab widget, right click on the tab then select Insert Page and where you want it to be inserted

 .. image:: /images/layout-05.png
    :align: center

-To change the tab name, in the Property Editor --> QTabWidget section, change the currenTabText value to the new desired name.
+To change the tab name, in the Property Editor QTabWidget section, change the currenTabText value to the new desired name.

 .. image:: /images/layout-06.png